ReeceBirchmore/webprog/readme.md

 # Known Issues

-The webpage should automatically open when the server has started, when running off the VM the webpage will not automatically open.

-The biggest issue I had was getting the application to run in Safari, I have no real way to test on the Safari browser, I thought it could have been some public declarations I had made within my classes, but having removed all of those it still does not want to load.
+The biggest issue I had was getting the application to run in Safari, I have no real way to test on the Safari browser, I thought it could have been some public declarations I had made within my classes, but having removed the ones I can see it still does not want to load.
 I would need access to a Mac with the latest edition of Safari to thoroughly test, as the library is shut I have no real method of testing.
 It works in all other major browsers.

 Sometimes when first loading a quiz the buttons can lock up and be a bit unresponsive, this is an issue I cant easily replicate using the dev tools, in order to fix you just have to refresh the page.

-Sometimes when loading a page by changing the URL hash buttons may not appear at all, this is to do with the method of my router and a disagreement between my routers desires and the powers that be in the Chromium Dev Team, if the buttons do not appear, refresh the page.
+Sometimes when loading a page by changing the URL hash, buttons may not appear at all - this is to do with the method of my router and a disagreement between my routers desires and the powers that be in the Chromium Dev Team, if the buttons do not appear, refresh the page.

 When uploading a quiz, unless you follow a JSON that has the same structure as the example one, it will throw an error at you.
+I'm calling this a design choice.

 # Shorthand Functions